 In 2014, through SDCL2-6-31, Jolene’s Law Task Force was charged to study the prevalence and impact of child sexual abuse (CSA) in the state.
 The Task Force met during the 2014, 2015, and 2016 interim legislative sessions.
 Task force membership represented the executive and legislative branches of South Dakota government, along with a medical doctor specializing in child sexual abuse, a State’s attorney, professionals from Child Advocacy Centers (CACs), counselors, law enforcement, the Federal Bureau of Investigation and the Tribal community.
 Additionally, Jolene Loetscher, a victim of child sexual abuse and for whom the Task Force is named, was a member.
 Senator Deb Soholt served as chair and Senator Alan Solano as vice-chair of the Task Force and its efforts.
-Each year the Task Force issued reports summarizing its work, insight gained, research, and background assumptions behind child sexual abuse in South Dakota.

-The task force came to understand that1:
+The task force came to understand that:

 • Child sexual abuse is a serious, significant issue in South Dakota.